subroy13/decompy/README.md

 # decompy

 `decompy` is a Python package containing several robust algorithms for matrix decomposition and analysis.
-The types of algorithms includes
+The types of algorithms include
-* Robust PCA or SVD based methods
+* Robust PCA or SVD-based methods
 * Matrix completion methods
 * Robust matrix or tensor factorization methods.
 * Matrix rank estimation methods.

+The latest version of `decompy` is **1.0.0**.

 ## Features